 Growing a single apple takes 18 gallons of water.
-With that in mind, eating apples is more eco-friendly than drinking apple juice, as a cup of apple juice requires a whopping 59.4 gallons of water to produce.
+With that in mind, eating apples is more green than drinking apple juice, as a cup of apple juice requires a whopping 59.4 gallons of water to produce.

 It'll take about 660 gallons of water to make a third-pound hamburger.
 Aside from the meat, which accounts for most of that number, water is used to produce the bun and the toppings.